vbookshelf/Arduino-Computer-Vision-Finger-Counter/README.md

 ## Packages

-These are the package versions that I used:
+These are the packages that I used:

 - Python 3.7.0
 - OpenCV